marshallma21/AUTOSAR_SampleProject_S32K144/README.md

 - `PLUGINS_DIR` is the MCAL plugins DIR.
 If you have installed the NXP AUTOSAR 4.2 MCAL for S32K144, set to that DIR.
 Otherwise, you can set to project folder `./plugins`.
 - `TRESOS_WORKSPACE_DIR` is the DIR for MCAL generation code.
 Set it to your actual EB project generated folder, or set it to `./mcal_cfg`.

+If you have installed [S32DS for ARM](https://www.nxp.com/design/software/embedded-software/s32-design-studio-ide/s32-design-studio-ide-for-arm-based-mcus:S32DS-ARM), you should be able to use tools from it
+- `MAKE_DIR` to `{S32DS}/utils/msys32/usr`
+- `LINARO_DIR`to `{S32DS}/Cross_Tools/gcc-6.3-arm32-eabi`

 After setting all these, run `build.bat` in cmd.
 If everything goes right, you should be able to find the compiled app `IntegrationFramework.elf` in `auxiliary/build/bin`.

+Once you have the compiled file, you can use S32DS to download and debug.

 Leave a message if you have any question.